U.S. Route 11W: Mid-to-late 20th century

 The first major section of US 11W to be widened to four lanes was the stretch between Kingsport and Bristol.
 The final section, 7.1 mi between Mill Point and Bristol, was declared complete on November 21, 1959.

 In September 1965, a 3.473 mi two-lane bypass with interchanges at SR 66 and SR 70 around the town of Rogersville in Hawkins County started construction.
 It was opened on January 12, 1967, realigning US 11W from its existing alignment through Rogersville's central business district.
 An 8.2 mi four-lane bypass of Church Hill and Mount Carmel between the Kingsport Press plant in New Canton and the Holston Army Ammunition Plant in Kingsport saw construction work start in the fall of 1967 and was dedicated and opened on August 28, 1970, more than one year behind schedule.

 In 1973, TDOT started work on widening US 11W in Rutledge through its downtown.
 Rutledge officials petitioned the state to make the four-lane on a bypass route around the city.
-Work on a 12.54-mile section for a realigned four-lane US 11W between the existing four-lane bypass of Rogersville to east of Stony Point, bypassing the town of Surgoinsville, was let to contract in two sections in December 1973 and the spring of 1974.
+Work on a 12.54 mi section for a realigned four-lane US 11W between the existing four-lane bypass of Rogersville to east of Stony Point, bypassing the town of Surgoinsville, was let to contract in two sections in December 1973 and the spring of 1974.
 It was completed and dedicated on October 5, 1978.
 Work on this section was prioritized in coordination with the Tennessee Valley Authority for their then under-construction Phipps Bend nuclear power facility, who supplied additional funding for the Surgoinsville bypass and several industrial access roads from the nuclear power plant to US 11W.